 Cecilia herself was five when she started working, and she has made it her life’s work to fight for the rights of the poorest and most vulnerable children.
-She founded the organisation Visayan Forum, which has rescued tens of thousands of girls from slave labour and trafficking.
+She founded the organisation We the Free, which has rescued tens of thousands of girls from slave labour and trafficking.
 They do preventative work in towns and rural areas to stop children from being exploited.

 Cecilia has influenced legislation in the Philippines and the wider world to bring about better protection for children.
 Despite constant death threats, she doesn’t give up.